scraperwiki/dumptruck/readme.md

     dt.drop("diesel-engineers")

-`DumpTruck.dump` returns a csv of a particular table.
+`DumpTruck.dump` returns the entire particular table as a list of dictionaries.

     dt.dump("coal")

+It's equivalent to running this:

+    dt.execute('SELECT * from `coal`;')

 ### Creating empty tables
 When working with relational databases, one typically defines a schema